 Reaching beyond object-oriented curation, EPFL Pavilions blends experimental curatorship and contemporary aesthetics with open science, digital humanism and emerging technologies.
 In participation with its diverse communities, EPFL Pavilions is uniquely positioned as an experimental space for access to new forms of knowledge arising at the intersections of these transdisciplinary practices.

-Director and curator
+Director and lead curator

 Professor Sarah Kenderdine researches at the forefront of interactive and immersive experiences for galleries, libraries, archives and museums.
 In widely exhibited installation works, she has amalgamated cultural heritage with new media art practice, particularly in the realms of interactive cinema, augmented reality and embodied narrative.